 Photo Credit: Fritz Olenberger

-Old Spanish Days Fiesta draws large and loyal crowds to Santa Barbara year after year, in celebration of Santa Barbara’s heritage and traditions.
-From Aug.
-2 to 6, the streets of Santa Barbara are bursting with music, dancing, time-honored traditions, authentic cuisine, and so much more.
+Since 1924, Old Spanish Days Fiesta has drawn large and loyal crowds to Santa Barbara year after year in celebration of Santa Barbara’s rich cultural heritage.
+During the annual five-day celebration, this year from August 5 to 9, 2020, the streets of Santa Barbara burst with music, dance and time-honored traditions.

-To maximize your Fiesta fun, we’ve pulled together a list of must-visit events when traveling to Santa Barbara for Old Spanish Days 2017:
+To maximize your vacation fun, below is a list of must-visit events when traveling to Santa Barbara for Old Spanish Days Fiesta 2020:

 El Mercado de la Guerra, 11 a.m. – 11 p.m.

-Spend your Thursday afternoon strolling through a colorful Mexican market to feast on Spanish and Mexican-American foods, shop for crafts and souvenirs to take back home, and enjoy live entertainment all day and into the early evening.
+Spend your Thursday afternoon strolling through a colorful Mexican market to feast on Spanish and Mexican-American foods, shop for crafts and souvenirs to take back home and enjoy live entertainment.
 Can’t make it on Thursday?
-Don’t worry, this Mercado is open from Wednesday, Aug.
-2 to Saturday, Aug.
-5, and is located in De La Guerra Plaza, on the first block of East De la Guerra Street, Santa Barbara, CA 93101.
+Don’t worry, this Mercado is open from Wednesday, August 5 to Saturday, August 8, and is located in De La Guerra Plaza, on the first block of East De La Guerra Street.

 Book Your Stay